Quasi-maximum likelihood estimation for scalable ARMA models: An empirical example

-To compare the forecasting performance of the scalable ARMA model fitted by least squares and quasi-maximum likelihood estimation methods with other counterparts, we also perform the rolling forecasting procedure for the VAR and VARMA models as follows: \begin{itemize} \item VAR: Fit a VAR($2$) model to $\{\bm y_t\}$ using the least squares method, where the order $2$ is selected by BIC; \item VARMA$_1$: Fit a VARMA($1,1$) model to $\{\bm y_t\}$ using the iterative ordinary least squares (IOLS) method \citep{dias2018estimation}; \item VARMA$_2$: Fit a VARMA($1,1$) model to $\{\bm y_t\}$ using the quasi-maximum likelihood estimation method. \end{itemize} Since the LSE and QMLE of coefficient matrices are equivalent for the VAR model, we only compare our methods with the VAR model fitted by the least squares method.
-For comparison of the forecasting performance, Table \ref{table_forecast} reports the RMSFE and MAFE for each method.
-It is observed that the scalable ARMA model has the smallest RMSFEs and MAFEs, and thus outperforms the VAR and VARMA models in the out-of-sample forecast.
-Particularly, the scalable ARMA model fitted by the quasi-maximum likelihood estimation approach performs the best.
-The favorable performance confirms the advantages of the scalable ARMA model in fitting and forecasting multivariate time series.
-As a result, we suggest the scalable ARMA model fitted by the quasi-maximum likelihood estimation method as a competitive tool to analyze multivariate time series.
+To compare the forecasting performance of the scalable ARMA model fitted by the proposed QMLE method (SARMA$_1$) with other counterparts, we also perform the rolling forecasting procedure for the following methods: \begin{itemize} \item SARMA$_2$: Fit a scalable ARMA model with order $(p,r,s)=(1,1,0)$ to $\{\bm y_t\}$ using the LSE method; \item VAR: Fit a VAR($2$) model to $\{\bm y_t\}$ using the LSE method, where the order $2$ is selected by BIC; \item VARMA$_1$: Fit a VARMA($1,1$) model to $\{\bm y_t\}$ using the QMLE method; \item VARMA$_2$: Fit a VARMA($1,1$) model to $\{\bm y_t\}$ using the iterative ordinary least squares (IOLS) method \citep{dias2018estimation}. \end{itemize} Since the LSE and QMLE of coefficient matrices are equivalent for the VAR model, we only compare our methods with the VAR model fitted by the least squares method.
+For comparison of the forecasting performance, Table \ref{table_forecast} reports the relative improvements for each method over the VAR benchmark.
+We conclude that the scalable ARMA model has the smallest RMSFEs and MAFEs, and thus outperforms the VAR and VARMA models in the out-of-sample forecast.
+Particularly, the scalable ARMA model fitted by the QMLE approach performs the best.
+These results collectively affirm the advantages of the scalable ARMA framework in modeling and forecasting multivariate time series.
+As a result, we suggest the scalable ARMA model fitted by the QMLE method as a competitive and reliable approach for multivariate time series analysis.